History of Plymouth Argyle F.C.: James Brent Era

 In the following season, Argyle started looking to climb back up the Football League, but got off to a shaky start under Carl Fletcher, who continued to take charge of the squad after the Summer.
 The club found themselves bottom of the table again at the end of the Christmas period, and consequently, Fletcher was sacked on 1 January 2013 and replaced on 6 January by John Sheridan.
-In the second half of the season, the club was again narrowly saved from relegation, and they finished 21st for the second season in a row.
+In the second half of the season, the club was again narrowly saved from relegation, and they finished 21st for a consecutive season.
 Sheridan then agreed a three-year contract to continue as Argyle manager, and in his first full season in charge, the club finished 10th, an achievement which displayed great improvement on the previous two seasons.
 Argyle had a far stronger start to their fourth consecutive season in League 2, winning 4 games consecutively for the first time since 2008.
 Despite a poor run of results over Christmas and the New Year, including a 0–0 draw against a 10-man York City, Argyle looked set to clinch a League 2 play-off position thanks to a 3–2 home win against Tranmere Rovers, a result which, at the same time, relegated the away side out of the Football League for the first time in 94 years.
 Derek Adams was appointed in 2015 and by Christmas, Argyle were top of the league.
 But by February they had slipped down to 2nd and with a 2–2 Draw with Cambridge United F.C. made it impossible for Argyle to get automatic promotion.
 After a 2–2 draw with Portsmouth F.C.
 Argyle secured a place in the EFL League Two play-off final via a 91st-minute header from Peter Hartley.
 But after a poor performance in the final, Argyle were, surprising beaten 2–0 by AFC Wimbledon from 78th and 98th-minute goals.
-The 2016–17 season saw Argyle, for the second season in a row, at the top of the table at the midpoint of the season at Christmas.
+The 2016–17 season saw Argyle, for a consecutive season, at the top of the table at the midpoint of the season at Christmas.
 But argyle slipped down to second place after a poor run of form after Christmas.
 With 4 games to go, Argyle only needed 1 point to seal promotion.
 But a comprehensive 6–1 victory against Newport County on 17 April in front of a packed Home Park to make it impossible for Luton Town to catch them.
 They therefore were promoted to League One after six years in the fourth tier.
 On the last day of the season, Argyle had the chance to go up as champions.
 But after a 1–1 draw with Grimsby Town F.C. the title was handed to Portsmouth F.C. via goal difference.
 The pilgrims got off to an appalling start to their League one campaign with only racking up 5 points in their first 11 games and receiving 4 red cards in 4 consecutive home games, sitting rock bottom, 4 points off of safety even 11 games in.
 And a 2–1 defeat at home to Fleetwood added to Argyle's woes pushing their winless run to 10 games racking up 2 points from a possible 30 in that time.
 Some fans disputed about the board sacking Derek Adams even after taking them up in the previous season due to poor tactics and game management.
 The turn of December 2017, into 2018 saw argyle record 16 wins, 6 draws and only 5 losses to escape relegation and finish 7th, only missing out on a play-off spot by 3 points.